codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 ## Overview

 [CoordinatorLayout]
 (https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html) enables the ability to accomplish many of the scrolling effects as described in Google's Material Design [spec](http://www.google.com/design/spec/patterns/scrolling-techniques.html).
 For instance, it enables the ability to expand or contract the headline space as a user scrolls down or up the page.
-See the following <a href="http://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0B6Okdz75tqQsV09qdnY1WkRLTmM/patterns-scrolling-techniques-flexible_space_xhdpi_003.mp4">video clip</a> for one example of what it can do.
+See the following <a href="http://material-design.storage.googleapis.com/publish/material_v_4/material_ext_publish/0B6Okdz75tqQsV09qdnY1WkRLTmM/patterns-scrolling-techniques-flexible_space_xhdpi_003.mp4">video clip</a> for one example of what it can enable.

 CoordinatorLayout is basically a `FrameLayout` that also helps manage the scrolling effects for views contained within it.
 Currently, there are several ways provided in this framework that allow it to work without needing to write your own custom animation code.
 These effects include: